decipher2k/LibRincewind/README.md

 <br>
 How does it work?<br>
 <br>
-1.) the plain text gets encrypted using a password<br>
+1.)
+The plain text gets encrypted using a password<br>
-2.) the encrypted result is rotated using a random key for each character until it is valid ascii<br>
+2.)
+The encrypted result is rotated using a random key for each character until it is valid ASCII<br>
-3.) if the result is invalid, it is rotated more until valid.<br>
+3.)
+If the result is invalid, it is rotated more until valid.<br>
-4.) the key gets encrypted with a password<br>
+4.)
+The key gets encrypted with another password<br>
 <br>
 Caveats:<br>
 -The length of the plain text can be guessed, because it equals the length of the decryption key<br>